 Trust me that I had no romantic fantasies about turning into Julia Roberts in Eat Pray Love during my stay.
-The only reason why I booked the retreat in the first place, is because my coach is a mindfulness teacher and had recommended it to me.
+The only reason why I booked the retreat in the first place is that my coach is a mindfulness teacher and had recommended it to me.

-I adore my coach and what attracted me to him was his incredible presence and peacefulness.
-I’m a strong believer in “if you want what someone’s got, you’ve got to do what they do” — so I decided to suck it up and say goodbye to civilization for a while.
+I adore my coach, and what attracted me to him was his incredible presence and peacefulness.
+I’m a firm believer in “If you want what someone’s got, you’ve got to do what they do”.
+So I decided to suck it up and say goodbye to civilization for a while.